Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 The popularity of the closed grip bench press as a staple of powerlifting training and bodybuilding to develop the triceps and upper body is undeniable; however this exercise does have some drawbacks including potential shoulder impingement and a limited weight that can be lifted.

 Increased ROM—The increased range of motion (ROM) compared to the traditional bench press will increase the time the muscles spend under tension.
-Increased time under tension is actually beneficial to hypertrophy rates (muscle growth)—however, this can also be a drawback because it makes this exercise much more challenging to perform and place additional stress on connective tissues and joints.2
+Increased time under tension is actually beneficial to hypertrophy rates (muscle growth)—however, this can also be a drawback because it makes this exercise much more challenging to perform and place additional stress on connective tissues and joints.4

 Limited Weight—As a result of the increased ROM, and to prevent injury, lifters will naturally use lower weight to uphold good form and to prevent themselves from getting injured.
 Typically lifters are able to lift about 80%-90% of their 1RM (maximum weight lifted over one rep) of the traditional bench on the closed grip bench press.

-Close Grip Bench Press Alternative Exercises (Close Grip Bench Press Substitute Exercises)
+Close Grip Bench Press Alternative Exercises

 • Targets the same muscle group which in this case is the triceps muscle, and other supporting muscles such as the shoulders and pecs with lats, rotator cuff and erectors acting to stabilize the movement.